Current-induced molecular dissociation: Topological insulators as robust reaction platforms: Model and Method

 Under equilibrium conditions, where no bias is applied and no net force acts on the molecule, the equilibrium force $F^\tf{eq}$ is balanced by other forces not described in our model, which establishes the reference value for analyzing molecular stability.
 Consequently, in the context of this study, the focus lies on the non-equilibrium contribution $F^\tf{ne}$, as it describes the influence of an applied bias voltage, which is a key driving factor for molecular dissociation in our setup.

 Regarding the total Hamiltonian, the electron force $F$ can also be decomposed into a contribution $F_\tf{s}$ arising from the interaction with the substrate through $\hat{H}_\tf{int}$ and a contribution $F_\tf{d}$ associated with the molecule itself through $\hat{H}_\tf{d}$.
 The former involves the hybridization between the molecular states and the lattice sites, while the latter accounts for the molecular occupancies.
-It is found that, in general, $F_\tf{s} \ll F_\tf{d}$.
-Throughout the rest of this work, we will restrict our analysis to the intramolecular term $F_\tf{d}$, defined through the following force operator:
+For the considered parameters, we find that $F_\tf{s} \ll F_\tf{d}$.
+This is attributed to the large difference between the non-equilibrium molecular occupancy and that of the substrate sites around the interaction region, as we discuss in the next section [see Fig.~\ref{fig:rho_fza}(a)].
+Therefore, throughout the rest of this work, we will restrict our analysis to the intramolecular term $F_\tf{d}$, defined through the following force operator:

 In this convention, a positive value of the force corresponds to a repulsive interaction, favoring molecular dissociation, whereas a negative value indicates an attractive interaction, stabilizing the bond (see Appendix~\ref{app:wb}).